Generalized Anxiety. Do I have It?

 Psychotherapy:

 Also known as ‘talk therapy’ or counseling is a common and helpful approach to treating Generalized Anxiety Disorder.
-Counseling has come a long way since Freud analyzed peoples relationships with their mothers on his couch.
-While many therapy office may still have a comfy couch or oversized chair present they are also equipped with evidence-based treatment models like Cognitive Behavioral Therapy (CBT), and exposure therapy, two models with research supporting their effectiveness in alleviating symptoms of Generalized Anxiety Disorder.
+Counseling has come a long way since Freud analyzed people's relationships with their mothers on his couch.
+While many therapy offices may still have a comfy couch or oversized chair present they are also equipped with evidence-based treatment models like Cognitive Behavioral Therapy (CBT), and exposure therapy, two models with research supporting their effectiveness in alleviating symptoms of Generalized Anxiety Disorder.
 Counseling approaches may include helping individuals identify triggers, underlying unhelpful things patterns, and challenge the validity and replace unhelpful thinking patterns with more helpful or realistic thoughts.
-Counseling may also provide individuals with tools and coping strategies to manage anxiety symptoms before they become overpowering so that individual can again engage in daily activities they once avoided due to symptoms.
+Counseling may also provide individuals with tools and coping strategies to manage anxiety symptoms before they become overpowering so that individuals can again engage in daily activities they once avoided due to symptoms.

 Medications:

 Both pharmaceutical medications and natural supplements have been used to treat symptoms of Generalized Anxiety Disorder.
 The most commonly used medications for treating depression are Antidepressants, Buspirone, and Benzodiazepines, designed to impact brain chemicals that impact anxiety symptoms.
 It is important to work closely with your doctor to find out if medication is the right approach for you.
-Depending on the medication used effects can be noticed quickly or up to 2-4 weeks following start of medications.
+Depending on the medication used effects can be noticed quickly or up to 2-4 weeks following the start of medications.
 Medications are typically not an isolated ‘fix’ or silver bullet to treating Generalized Anxiety Disorder.
-It is strongly recommended that individuals seek counseling services in conjunction with medication in order to further treat underlying causes and triggers to depression.
+It is strongly recommended that individuals seek counseling services in conjunction with medication in order to further treat underlying causes and triggers of depression.

 • Increasing physical activity and exercise